 It does attach to the line much more securely than the Thingmabobber, so a much better choice for fine diameter leaders because it almost never moves.

 The grey locking nut assists to camouflage the indicator when floating overhead, but it is still going to spook wary wild brown trout.
 Stock trout rarely seem to care.

 Apparently, they are now entirely biodegradable so losing one will not litter the environment with long lasting plastic, although I do find the plastic nuts are quite easy to drop and lose.
 If you really care about the environment it is still much better to use a cork or wool indicator.

 Overall, Air Lock Strike indicators are very buoyant, reasonable to cast, and ideal for bigger water applications.
 They work fine, but I feel the newly released Oros indicator does the same role better.
-(See review towards the bottom of this list)

 |Ease of use||5/5|